Daniel-Peace/senior_project/README.md

 This program is responsible for submitting a finalized prediction to the scoring server using API endpoints provided by DARPA.
-It creates callback functions for each report type and submits all ROS messages received from those topics to their corresponding endpoint.
+It creates callback functions for each report type and submits all ROS messages received from those topics to their corresponding endpoints.
 These callback functions check the following topics for reports:
 - `/injury_report`
 - `/critical_report`
 - `/vitals_report`

-It also periodically sends a request for a status update.
+This program also periodically sends a request for a status update.
 The responses from each HTTP request is published to a corresponding ROS topic:
 - `/critical_response`